MoMA retrospective journeys into world of Iceland's Bjork

-NEW YORK (Reuters) - With pulsating sounds, stunning videos and elaborate costumes, a retrospective at the Museum of Modern Art (MoMA) dedicated to the work of Bjork transports visitors into the creative world of the Icelandic musician, composer and singer.
+NEW YORK, March 3 (Reuters) - With pulsating sounds, stunning videos and elaborate costumes, a retrospective at the Museum of Modern Art (MoMA) dedicated to the work of Bjork transports visitors into the creative world of the Icelandic musician, composer and singer.

 “Bjork,” which opens on Sunday and runs through June 7, follows the artist through 20 years of her career, from her first mature solo album “Debut” in 1993 to her latest work and a new music installation commissioned for the retrospective.